🟩

 How does the Paratu CP compare to a high-pivot bike on rough terrain?

 On pure small-bump-to-mid-stroke smoothness over repeated rocks at speed, a high-pivot design will be smoother.
-The Paratu CP compensates with best-in-class anti-rise (~100%) and low chain growth in the working zone (~11mm sag to +80mm).
+The Paratu CP compensates with low chain growth in the working zone (~11mm sag to +80mm, kinematic simulation).
 The trade-off is weight (~18kg vs ~22kg), drivetrain simplicity, and no idler maintenance.

 Independent Analysis